Holly McPeak

-Holly McPeak (born May 15, 1969 in Manhattan Beach, California) is a retired American indoor and beach volleyball player.
+Holly McPeak (born May 15, 1969) is an American retired indoor and beach volleyball player.
 McPeak was three-times an Olympian in beach volleyball.
-In the professional circuit, she garnered 72 career beach volleyball titles, with career earnings of $1.4 million USD.
+In the professional circuit, she garnered 72 career beach volleyball titles, with career earnings of US$1.4 million.
 She is ranked third in titles won (behind Misty May-Treanor and Kerri Walsh) and second in career earnings (behind May-Treanor) for female professional beach volleyball players.
 She won a bronze medal at the 2004 Summer Olympics with partner Elaine Youngs.
 Though McPeak was considered short for a beach volleyball player at 5 feet 7 inches in height, she was one of the toughest players to beat on the tour.